 I’m already fatigued and disgusted with Christmas promotions.
 They’re everywhere now, including every other ad on television.
 I’ve come to loathe the holiday season because of the extreme materialism and consumerism into which it has degenerated.

 That said, Wall Street has overlooked or ignored an interesting aspect reflected in Amazon.com’s Q3 earnings circus.
 Amazon is now desperate to generate sales growth.
-The Company announced that it waived the $25 minimum spending requirement for free shipping during the “holiday season.”
+That is not an unusual position for a company to be in, though.
+If your business needs to generate sales growth, then you might want to click this link here now for some advice on how to do so.
+As for Amazon, the Company announced that it waived the $25 minimum spending requirement for free shipping during the “holiday season.”
 This move devalues the $119 annual fee for a Prime account, other than the fact that non-Prime free shipping will be regular mail rather than 2-day.
 As a colleague remarked, “at least for the holiday season Prime becomes nothing more than low-level streaming service.”
 Moreover, the free shipping will annihilate AMZN’s gross and operating profits.

 In 2001, FASB removed the “pooling” method of accounting for mergers which required the financials of the combined entity to be historically restated to reflect the numbers from both companies.
 From Q3 2017 to Q3 2018, AMZN optically has generated a huge year-over-year quarterly growth rate because AMZN’s income statement prior to late Q3 2017 did not include WF numbers.
 This fact is buried in a disclosure in the SEC filings but, of course, not mentioned by analysts or the dopes on financial television.